 - Need a dry place to store the pellets (garage, basement).

 - You need to be able to lift a 40 lbs bag about once every 2 or 3 days.

 - Like a wood fireplace, you will need to occasionally clean the pellet stove to remove ash.
 This only takes about 5 minutes once a month because there is very little ash produced.
 If you get high grade premium pellets, you may not have to clean the stove until 1 ton of pellets have been burned.

 So far we love the stove.
 Our furnace hasn’t kicked on once and our gas bill was only $29.92 last month (water heater plus normal service fees).
 If the pellets last us the entire winter (which they should) and we save $90 a month on our gas bill, the stove will pay itself off in 6 years.
 It will pay itself off sooner if we turn the stove down at night or when we leave the house.
 Right now, we just leave it at 70F all day and night.
 Also, pellet stoves are quickly gaining in popularity because of the cost savings.
 As pellet demand increases, more “trash” items will be used in making the pellets which could further reduce their manufacturing cost.

-UPDATE: After 7 years, it died!
-Won’t power on anymore.
+2017: After 7 years, it wouldn’t power on.
 Called a technician to take a look.
-Hope it’s not too costly (turns out it was a fuse that needed to be replaced: $6.00 from Radio Shack).
+Turns out it was a fuse that needed to be replaced (who knew there was a fuse!).
+Cost $6.00 from Radio Shack.
 It’s running again.

 2019: Igniter went out again.
 Cost $100 to have someone replace it.
 I watched the technician and I believe I could do it myself next time.
 Part costs about $20 on Amazon.